Tuesday, March 12, 2013

 To my surprise they were a pole bean and grew beautifully in July and August with minimal bug damage.
 I had a lot of Great Northern beans - I planted them everywhere - let them grow and had a nice harvest of delicious shell beans on the autumn equinox.

-Great Northern bean seeds are available from Heiloom Acre Seeds and Sustainable Seed Company.
+Great Northern bean seeds are available on ebay.

 Wednesday, June 20, 2012